 Distance: The eastern trail section from M-72 to Lautner Road is 2 miles, and then the trail leapfrogs to Bunker Hill Road and continues for 8.4 miles into Traverse City.
 At its western end the TART trail connects to the Leelanau Trail, which runs north to Suttons Bay.
 During my first marathon training I discovered I could start at my house, get onto the TART about a mile and half away at the Walgreen’s by our neighborhood, head clear across town and come back home for a total of 17 miles.
 Pretty much entirely on this path.
 (There are lots of shorter distances you can do, of course.
 This was marathon training, after all.)
 A favorite 4-5 miles: Start at the library on Woodmere, head north toward the water, travel along West Bay and through the newly-renovated Clinch Park, and turn around at the 2 or 2.5-mile mark.

 Places to Eat & Drink: Lots of options here if you’ve run and are looking for post-workout fuel.
 It really all depends upon where you’re getting on the path.
 If you’ve started and finished at the library, check out Morsels, 321 E. Front St. on the east end of downtown, several blocks north from the library.
 Or try Oryana Natural Food Market‘s Lake Street Cafe, 260 E. Tenth St. that’s within walking distance of the library on Boardman Lake.
 Looking for the most delicious flatbread pizza and a pint of handcrafted Michigan brew?
 Check out The Filling Station, next to the Traverse Area Distric Library and overlooking Boardman Lake.
 (Read more about running + post-run noshing at The Filling Station in this article here.)
-Also nearby is Brewery Ferment, a small, friendly and locally-owned brewery with delicious brew on tap.
-(Full disclosure: my brother is co-founder and head brewmaster.
-He and my sister Kirsten operate the brewery in Old Town.
-Tell them I said hello if you stop in!)

 Old Mission Peninsula

 Want even more water views throughout your run?
 Start at the base of Old Mission Peninsula and head out East Shore Drive, also known as the beginning of two well-known local races: the Bayshore and the Cherry Festival 15K.
-I got to know this route extremely well while training for Bayshore, my first 26.2, a couple of years ago.
+I got to know this route extremely well while training for Bayshore, my first 26.2, a number of years ago.
 The first four miles of this route take you right along the water—head out early to catch the breathtaking sunrise.
 If you’re feeling especially ambitious, take a left onto McKinley (Mt.
 McKinley as it’s called during the 15K) and go up, up, up before crossing Center Road and going down a steep decline to Bayshore Drive—you could head back toward town along this road, catching views of West Grand Traverse Bay.
 Option #2: Check out the west side of the peninsula — start at Bryant Park, at the base of the peninsula — and follow Peninsula Drive for a picturesque out-and-back.

 Getting Started: Park and start at Northwestern Michigan College or adjacent TC Central High School.
 Lots of parking at either spot during the summer.
 For Option #2 (the west side of the peninsula), park at Bryant Park, 1245 Peninsula Drive.
 Bonus: at the end of your run, jump into West Bay to cool off and get a great view to the west of the marina and downtown Traverse City.
 Sunsets here are spectacular, too.